radish-es/casebook-property/content/problems/review03.md

 - In what sense are possessory and future interests (i.e. property "vested in interest") both "present interests"?

-- Classify the property interests created in the following devise in trust: "to A for life, then to B for life, then to C if they graduate high school."
+- Classify the property interests created in the following devise: "to A for life, then to B for life, then to C if they graduate high school."
 What is the potential problem with this devise?
 How might that problem be avoided?

 - How did the courts in *Re Drummond Wren* and *Noble v Alley* differ in their approach to striking down the racially restrictive covenants in each case?
 Does this difference matter, and if so why?